mindspore-ai/docs/tutorials/source_en/parallel/msrun_launcher.md

 - `b` (break): Set a breakpoint, either by specifying a line number or a function name.
 - `h` (help): Display a help message listing all available commands.

-## Process-Level Core Binding
+## Process-Level CPU/NUMA Affinity Configuration

-`msrun` supports setting the CPU affinity of a process at startup through the `--bind_core` parameter.
-The core implementation involves `msrun` internally calling the `taskset -c CPUA-CPUB python XXX.py` command to bind the process to CPU cores in the range from `CPUA` to `CPUB` while starting the Python file.
-Process-level core binding supports automatically obtaining the core binding strategy based on current environment information and also allows users to customize the core binding strategy.
+`msrun` provides the `--bind_core` and `--bind_numa` parameters, which invoke the `taskset` and `numactl` system commands respectively to restrict the CPU core running range and NUMA node binding relationship of a process at startup.
+Both parameters support automatic allocation policy and user-defined policy.

+### --bind_core (CPU Affinity Configuration)

+Key invocation command: `taskset -c CPUA-CPUB python XXX.py`, which restricts the Python process to run on CPU cores ranging from `CPUA` to `PUB`.

-### 1. Automatic Core Binding (`--bind_core=True`)
+#### 1. Automatic Core Binding (`--bind_core=True`)

-- **Function**: Automatically allocate CPU core ranges based on current environment information (CPU resources, NUMA nodes, device affinity) without manually specifying specific core numbers.
+- **Core Allocation Logic**: No need to manually specify core numbers; CPU cores are automatically allocated based on environmental information (CPU resources, NUMA nodes, device affinity):
-- **Automated allocation logic**:

-    - Priority is given to using CPU cores within the affinity pool; if there are insufficient CPU cores in the affinity pool, CPU cores outside the affinity pool will be used.
+    - Priority is given to CPU cores in the affinity pool; if the cores in the affinity pool are insufficient, cores in the non-affinity pool will be used.
-    - The automatic core binding function relies on system commands (such as `lscpu`, `npu-smi`) to obtain hardware information; if the command execution fails, the allocation strategy will be generated only based on available CPU resources.
+    - It relies on commands such as `lscpu` and `npu-smi` to obtain hardware information.
+If command execution fails, allocation will be performed based only on available CPU resources.
     - The method for obtaining the affinity relationship between CPUs and NPUs is consistent with the MindSpore interface `mindspore.runtime.set_cpu_affinity`, which can be referred to [mindspore.runtime.set_cpu_affinity](https://www.mindspore.cn/docs/en/master/api_python/runtime/mindspore.runtime.set_cpu_affinity.html).

-### 2. Custom Core Binding
+#### 2. Custom Core Binding

-- **Function**: Customize the core binding strategy based on user input parameters.
 - **Format Requirement**: Pass a dictionary in JSON format, which needs to be wrapped with `''` around `{}` in the shell environment.

-- **Parameter Description**:
+- **Parameter Specifications**:

     - The `key` of the dictionary supports `scheduler` (scheduling process) or `deviceX` (device process, where `X` is the device number).
     - The `value` of the dictionary is a list of CPU core range segments (e.g., `["0-9", "20-29"]`).
+An empty list means skipping core binding for the process.

 - **Example Explanation**:

     ```bash
     --bind_core='{"scheduler":["0-9"], "device0":["10-19"], "device1":["20-29", "40-49"]}'
     ```

+    Meaning:

     - Allocate CPU cores 0-9 to the `scheduler` process.
     - Allocate CPU cores 10-19 to the worker process 0 (corresponding to `device0`).